-Interpretation The indicator measures the technological competitiveness of the EU, i.e. commercialise the results of research and development (R&D) and international markets.
+Interpretation The indicator measures the technological competitiveness of the EU, i.e. the ability to commercialise the results of research and development (R&D) and innovation in international markets.
 It also reflects product specialisation by country.
-Creat and commercialising new technologies are vital for the competitiveness of a modern economy.
-Medium and high technology products are key drivers growth, productivity and welfare, and are generally a source of high value ad paid employment.
-Data source Eurostat (ComExt) for Member States, UN ComTrade for non-EU countries Indicator 4.2.2 Knowledge-intensive services exports as percentage of total services exports Numerator Exports of knowledge-intensive services is defined as the sum of credits in EBOP (Extended Balance of Payments Services Classification) items: SC1 (Sea transport); SC3A (Space transport); SF (Insurance and pension services); SG (F services); SH (Charges for the use of intellectual property); SI (Telecommuni computer, and information services); SJ (Other business services); SK1 (Audio-vis related services) Denominator Total value of services exports Interpretation The indicator measures the competitiveness of the knowledge-intensive services sector.
+Creating, exploiting and commercialising new technologies are vital for the competitiveness of a country in the modern economy.
+Medium and high technology products are key drivers for economic growth, productivity and welfare, and are generally a source of high value added and well-paid employment.
+Data source Eurostat (ComExt) for Member States, UN ComTrade for non-EU countries Indicator 4.2.2 Knowledge-intensive services exports as percentage of total services exports Numerator Exports of knowledge-intensive services is defined as the sum of credits in EBOPS 2010 (Extended Balance of Payments Services Classification) items: SC1 (Sea transport); SC2 (Air transport); SC3A (Space transport); SF (Insurance and pension services); SG (Financial services); SH (Charges for the use of intellectual property); SI (Telecommunications, computer, and information services); SJ (Other business services); SK1 (Audio-visual and related services) Denominator Total value of services exports Interpretation tion The indicator measures the competitiveness of the knowledge-intensive services sect.
 Competitiveness-enhancing measures and innovation strategies can be mutually reinforcing for the growth of employment, export shares, and turnover at the firm level.
-The indicator reflects the ability of an economy, notably resulting from innovation, to export services with high levels of value added, and successfully take part in knowledge-intensive global value chains.
-Data source Eurostat Indicator 4.2.3 Sales of new-to-market and new-to-firm innovations as percentage of turnover Numerator Sum of total turnover of new or significantly improved products, either new-to-the-firm or new-to-the-market, for all enterprises Denominator Total turnover for all enterprises Interpretation This indicator measures the turnover of new or significantly improved products and includes both products which are only new to the firm and products which are also new to the market.
-The indicator thus captures both the creation of state-of-the-art technologies (new- to-market products) and the diffusion of these technologies (new-to-firm products).
+The indicat reflects the ability of an economy, notably resulting from innovation, to export services with high levels of value added, and successfully take part in knowledge-intensive global val chains.
+Data source Eurostat Indicator 4.2.3 Sales of new-to-market and new-to-firm innovations as percentage of turnover Numerator Sum of total turnover of new or significantly improved products, either new-to-the-firm or new-to-the-market, for all enterprises Denominator Total turnover for all enterprises Interpretation retation This indicator measures the turnover of new or significantly improved products and includ both products which are only new to the firm and products which are also new to t market.
+The indicator thus captures both the creation of state-of-the-art technologies (ne to-market products) and the diffusion of these technologies (new-to-firm products).
 Data source Eurostat (Community Innovation Survey)